 July

 July begins the hottest time of the year.
 Only August is hotter.
 Outdoor chores are really hard to perform in 90-100 degree weather.
-Early mornings and late afternoons are tolerable.
+Early mornings are tolerable.

 Vegetable Gardens

 Keep vegetables picked regularly to encourage more bloom production and therefore more food.
 Squash, okra, cucumbers seem to go from an inch long to fully mature in just one day.
 Look carefully at your tomato plants for horn worms (big, ugly, green caterpillars) camouflaged among the stems.
 These worms can strip a limb in no time.
 Carefully remove the horn worm because they produce a painful sting.
-A spray or dipel dust maybe used.
+Natural Guard® Neem Oil or Fertilome® Dipel Dust maybe used.
 Plant a crop of green beans, tomatoes, and turnip greens.

 Water